Commitments of Traders (COT) Report

 29 |

-The COT analysis presents the aggregate positions of three types of traders:
+The COT analysis shows the combined positions of three types of traders:

-Mainly large institutional investors (investment companies, hedge funds, etc) that are trading futures contracts for speculation.
-Their positions are considered very important in order to define the market sentiment.
+These are mainly large institutional investors (investment companies, hedge funds, etc.) who trade futures contracts for speculation.
+Their positions are very important for gauging market sentiment.

-Small traders / individual speculators.
-They are considered as bad traders as they usually open positions against the upcoming market trend.
+These are small traders or individual speculators.
+They are often considered less reliable because they tend to take positions opposite to the upcoming market trend.

-Forecasting the Spot Forex Market using the COT Report Readings
+Forecasting the Spot Forex Market Using COT Report Readings

-The readings of the COT report should be evaluated only within a historical context.
-That means that evaluation is only useful by comparing the current data with past data and their influence in the spot market.
-Changes in the readings of the COT report may indicate upcoming changes in the real trend.
-The presentation of historical graphs can be used effectively for the visualization of changes in the market sentiment.
+COT report readings should be analyzed only in a historical context.
+This means their value comes from comparing current data with past data and their effects on the spot market.
+Changes in COT readings can signal potential shifts in the real market trend.
+Historical graphs are useful for visualizing changes in market sentiment.

 Graph: Long & Short Positions of the British Pound (GBP)